-Poor resources management skill: Construction resource management is the process of planning and allocating resources required to meet project objectives.
-Construction projects require carefully coordinating many moving parts; keeping track of them can be difficult.
-Poor resource management skills were reflected by three variables: inability to access information resources, ineffective resource management practices, and incompetent human capital.
-All three contribute to poor management.
-Poor resource management creates a cascading effect of challenges resulting in a lack of productivity, idle equipment, or wasted materials.
-The results disagreed with the assertions of (Amoah et al., 2011).
+Construction resource management is the process of planning and allocating resources required to meet project objectives.
+Construction projects require carefully coordinating many moving parts; thus, keeping track of them can be difficult.
+Poor resource management skills were reflected by three variables: inability to access information resources, ineffective resource management practices and incompetent human capital.
+Poor resource management created a cascading effect of challenges resulting in a lack of productivity, idle equipment or waste materials.
+The results disagreed with the assertions of Amoah, Ahadzie and Dansoh (2011).

-F. Variables Emanating from Managerial Skill and Competency
+Variables Emanating from Managerial Skill and Competency

-This section considered the influence of managerial skill and competency on the sustainable competency of SMCs.
-The variables under this category presume lack of project management skills (i.e., planning, organizing, co-coordinating, controlling, motivating, communicating, and leading), lack of contractual negotiation skills, and the inability of entrepreneurs to understand the construction process as the top three most affecting factors.
-Similarly, the variables "lack of technical skills" and "lack of supply chain management skills" have a higher standard deviation, indicating the respondents' different perceptions about the variables.
-The one-sample T-test indicates that all variables are significant.
-Thus, the null hypothesis is not accepted as the p-value is less than the chosen significance level.
-The results of the analysis are summarized in Table 9.
+This section considers the influence of managerial skill and competency on the sustainable competency of SMCs.
+The variables under this category presumed lack of project management skills (i.e., planning, organising, co-coordinating, controlling, motivating, communicating and leading), lack of contractual negotiation skills and the inability of entrepreneurs to understand the construction process as the top three most affecting factors.
+Similarly, the variables "Lack of technical skills" and "Lack of supply chain management skills" had a higher standard deviation, indicating the respondents' different perceptions about the variables.
+The one-sample t-test indicated that all variables were significant.
+Thus, the null hypothesis was not accepted as the p-value was less than the chosen significance level.
+The results of the analysis are summarised in Table 9.

-Variables emanating from managerial skill and Combin ed Resul t Fac ctor Ana lysis competency Mean Rank S.D.
-T-test C1 C2 C3 Inability to establish and implement strategy 3.87 4 1.055 .000 .883 Inability of entrepreneurs in understanding the construction process 3.90 3 1.045 .000 .881 Lack of contractual negotiation skill 4.02 2 1.042 .000 .867 Lack of project management skills (i.e. planning, organizing, co-coordinating, controlling, motivating, communicating, & leading) 4.03 1 1.189 .000 .829 Lack of supply value chain management skills 3.65 5 1.193 .000 .695 Lack of technical skills 3.50 6 1.207 .000 .673 Lack of ICT & information management skills 3.42 7 .877 .000 .747 Lack of human resources management skills 3.21 10 .879 .001 .729 Lack of legal skills 2.89 11 .790 .050 .487 Ineffective financial management ability (i.e. estimating, cash flow and cost control) 3.39 8 1.023 .000 .814 Inability to handle multiple project at once (i.e. at organization level) 3.24 9 .919 .001 .741 Facto r score 3.83 3.38 3.32 Ir itial Eige envalue 4.23 1.39 1.16 % of Vo ariance 38.45 12.66 10.78 Cumula tive Vario ance % 61.89
+Variables Emanating from Combined Result Factor Analysis Managerial Skill and Competency Mean Rank Standard Deviation T-test C1 C2 C3 The inability to establish and implement a strategy 3.87 4 1.055 - 0.883 The inability of entrepreneurs to understand the construction process 3.90 3 1.045 - 0.881 Lack of contractual negotiation skill 4.02 2 1.042 - 0.867 Lack of project management skills (i.e. planning, organising, co- coordinating, controlling, motivating, communicating and leading) 4.03 1 1.189 0.829 Lack of supply value chain management skills 3.65 5 1.193 - 0.695 Lack of technical skills 3.50 6 1.207 - 0.673 Lack of information and communications technology (ICT) and information management skills 3.42 7 0.877 - 0.747 Lack of human resources management skills 3.21 10 0.879 0.001 0.729 Lack of legal skills 2.89 11 0.790 0.050 0.487 Ineffective financial management ability (i.e. estimating, cash flow and cost control) 3.39 8 1.023 - 0.814 The inability to handle multiple projects at once (i.e. at the organisation level) 3.24 9 0.919 0.001 0.741 Factor score Initial eigenvalue 3.83 3.38 3.32 4.23 1.39 1.16 % of varianc e 38.45 12.66 10.78 Cumulative variance (%) 61.89